David G. Farragut

 At the time, Farragut was watching the battle while lashed to the rigging of his flagship (USS Hartford).
 Alarmed, Farragut shouted, “What’s the trouble?”
 The USS Brooklyn answered, “Torpedoes!”
 Farragut shouted back, “Damn the torpedoes!
 Four Bells!
 Captain Drayton, go ahead!
 Jouett, full speed!”
 In the end, Farragut’s fleet defeated Confederate Admiral Franklin Buchanan and the last open seaport on the Gulf of Mexico fell to the Union.

-Farragut was promoted to Vice Admiral in December of 1864; in July of 1866 he was promoted to Admiral.
-Admiral Farragut stayed on active duty for the remainder of his life, and died in 1870.
+Farragut was promoted to Vice Admiral in December of 1864; in July of 1866, he was promoted to Admiral.
+Admiral Farragut stayed on active duty for the remainder of his life and died in 1870 at the Portsmouth Naval Shipyard located in Kittery, Maine.
 He was buried in Brooklyn, New York.